 A: Our meal staging area is at LECOM Senior Living Center.

 A: We shop only at the six Giant Eagle stores in Erie County.
 Depending on where the client lives and where you live, we try to match up the shortest routes.
 If you live in Edinboro, for instance, you’ll only get Edinboro clients to shop for and deliver to.

 A: We are happy to work with you and your schedule.
 Only want Thursdays?
 No problem.
 Just the second Tuesday of every month?
 We can work with you.
 Also, if you need to call off at any time, give us reasonable notice and we will find a sub for your route.
 One day we may call you and ask if you could sub for another volunteer.

-A: You are given names and addresses of each client on your route.
+A: You are given the names and addresses of each client on your route.
 They are in no specific driving order.
 But we do have route optimization software so you can get a custom map for your route with turn-by-turn directions.
 Volunteers who have recently moved to Erie can use our custom driving maps not knowing any streets at all.
 If you want to return home after you deliver we will enter your home address for your last stop.
-If you borrow our coolers, we can build a circular route so you can return them after you deliver.
-It couldn’t be easier!

-A: We use two kitchens.
-LECOM Senior Living Center on Peach St. and GECAC at 8th and Peach.
+A: LECOM Senior Living Center on Peach St.

 A: Of course!
 We will match you up with a driver and you can be the server.
 The driver gets you to the address and you deliver the meal to the door.
 Everyone can help in our team environment!
 This is especially great for children or grandchildren.

 A: We can provide forms to track your mileage.
 You can use them to deduct 14 cents per mile which is the Volunteer Rate established by the IRS.
 You can deduct only if you itemize deductions on your 1040.
 We do not pay mileage.